A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Introduction

 \section{Introduction}

 At least 1 billion people have a vision impairment that could have been prevented or is yet to be addressed \citep{who}.
-In this context, fundus color images combined with computer vision systems present a promising, cost-effective solution for large-scale screening and early detection of ophthalmologic diseases \citep{Balyen2019, Bellemo2019}.
+In this context, color fundus images combined with computer vision systems present a promising, cost-effective solution for population-based screenings and early detection of ophthalmologic diseases \citep{Balyen2019, Bellemo2019}.

 Driven by public datasets, deep learning has reached remarkable performances in a breadth of fundus image analysis problems, such as diabetic retinopathy grading \citep{Liu2022}, glaucoma detection \citep{Orlando2019}, lesion segmentation \citep{Porwal2020} or multi-disease detection \citep{1000x39}.
 Nevertheless, several limitations impede the widespread adoption of these methods.
 In particular, current deep learning solutions for fundus image analysis may not generalize well whenever there are shifts in the imaging data or in the task at hand (e.g., new or rare classes) \citep{Li2021, Sengupta2020}.
 In retinal imaging, and in the much broader field of medical imaging, the current dominant deep learning paradigm is to supervise models on very specific tasks, e.g., diabetic retinopathy classification into a few grades \citep{Liu2022}.
 Learning representations that might be too specialized for the task and training images at hand, such task-focused models may have difficulty in (i) dealing with the high variability in real clinical scenarios \citep{Finlayson2021}, due to the high variations in image acquisition and patient demographics; and (ii) capturing rare conditions that are not well represented in the training data.